 Critical accounting policies and estimates are those that we believe are important in the preparation of our consolidated financial statements because they require that we use judgment and estimates in applying those policies.
 We prepare our consolidated financial statements and accompanying notes in accordance with generally accepted accounting principles in the United States.
-Preparation of the consolidated financial statements and liabilities, the disclosure of contingent assets and liabilities as of the date of the consolidated financial statements, as well as revenue and expenses during the periods reported.
+Preparation of the consolidated financial statements and accompanying notes requires that we make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities as of the date of the consolidated financial statements, as well as revenue and expenses during the periods reported.
 We base our estimates on historical experience, where applicable, and other assumptions that we believe are reasonable under the circumstances.
 Actual results may differ from our estimates under different assumptions or conditions.